 Long time, no write.
-It’s all good though because I was preoccupied experiencing and that’s kind of the point, right?
-I’ve been out here perusing for Peruvian perfection have yet to be disappointed.
+However, this isn’t an entirely bad thing as I was preoccupied experiencing the destination, and that’s kind of the point, right?
+I’ve been perusing for Peruvian perfection and have yet to be disappointed.
 But first…

 1. Left the oceans and jungles of Costa Rica

 4. Became overwhelmed with llama themed souvenirs

 5. Realized I was utterly underprepared for the temperature drop and altitude increase